 - Labor.
 If you opt to reglaze your own tub, which we strongly advise against, you can expect to spend many grueling hours on the task.
 If you opt to replace your own bathtub, it will also be a long and tiresome experience.
 You might need to rent tools to demolish your old tub, or enlist the help of friends to help you carry and dispose of the old tub.

 - Quality.
 Many new bathtubs on the market, especially the cheaper options, aren’t of high quality.
-If you have an older yet well-made bathtub, a quality reglazing will leave you with a beautiful, long-lasting, finished product that’s better than a cheap, but brand-new, tub.
+If you have an older yet well-made bathtub, a quality reglazing with PureCoat will leave you with a beautiful, long-lasting, finished product that’s better than a cheap, but brand-new, tub.

 Also, it’s important to remember that not all refinishing options are the same.
 Be sure to ask about the quality when you’re hiring a professional to reglaze your tub.
 Companies use different types of coatings and substances for adhesion.
 Some involve acid and some are acid-free.

 The final step in a reglaze — the polishing — will also differ depending on the company you hire.
 Some companies don’t do high-gloss polishing.
 If you’re seeking a high-shine option, hire a company that can accommodate your wishes.

 When deciding to reglaze or replace your worn-out bathtub, you have many things to consider.
 If you want to spend thousands of dollars and completely overhaul your entire bathroom, it might be wise to purchase a brand-new tub.
 If you’re also planning to replace the floor and the plumbing, it may be worthwhile to replace the bathtub during the process.

 However, if you’re looking for a cost-effective solution to address a worn-out bathtub, a reglaze is a wise investment.
 It will increase the value of your home and provide you with a long-lasting bathtub, perfectly customized to your existing plumbing and bathroom décor.